PhD - Michigan State University, East Lansing, MI

 Email: firstname.lastname@example.orgAvailable to supervise graduate students

-Dr. Osibodu's research, situated within the sub-field of critical mathematics education, asks two important questions: 1) How can mathematics education be humanizing for Sub-Saharan African youth? and 2) How can mathematics education be harnessed to redress social injustices related to race [particularly anti-Blackness], identity, and power?
-She draws on [African] decolonial theories to situate her research while also using decolonizing, participatory, and critical methodologies in framing her research.
+Dr. Osibodu's research, situated within the sub-field of critical mathematics education, asks two important questions: 1) How do sociopolitical and sociocultural factors impact Black & Sub-Saharan African youths mathematics experiences? and 2) How can mathematics education be harnessed to redress social injustices related to these sociopolitical and sociocultural factors?
+She draws on decolonial and critical race theories to situate her research.
 Dr. Osibodu elevates non-traditional voices such as Fela Anikulapo-Kuti and Chimamanda Ngozi Adichie into her mathematics education research.
 Her approach is rooted in the belief that there is much to learn from voices, theories, and disciplines outside the boundaries of mathematics education.

 Critical mathematics education, sub-saharan African youth mathematics experiences, immigrant and refugee mathematics experiences, identity, race, equity, and power in mathematics education, decolonial theory, African indigenous mathematics practices